donbox/donbox.github.io/_posts/2021-07-04-how-I-write.md

 I'm working way differently than in the past, and thought I'd catalog my digital toolset journey here, mainly for the personal perspective I get out of writing stuff down.

+## TL;DR

+I live in VS Code, writing Rust and/or Markdown for pretty much everything.
+It's pretty sweet.
+The rest of page is all historical.

 ## Editing Text

 The first text editor I fell in love with was [MPW Shell](https://en.wikipedia.org/wiki/Macintosh_Programmer%27s_Workshop).
 I was doing free lance Mac programming in C++ and HyperCard to pay the bills, and this is where I started.
 I loved the way the shell and editor integrated - [Cmd-Enter](http://mirror.informatimago.com/next/developer.apple.com/tools/mpw-tools/commandref/doit.html) was mind-blowing!